 - Then, input the statement’s final balance.

 - If you obtain an inaccurate result, go back and look at the previous month’s reconciliation.

 - After that in the lower-right corner of the Credit Card window, enter a negative figure for the balance.

 - Finally, you need to enter the statement’s final balance.

 Sage 50 Undo Last Reconciliation

-You may undo last reconciliation the most recent reconciliation in Sage 50 by following the steps outlined below:
+You may undo the last reconciliation and the most recent reconciliation in Sage 50 by following the steps outlined below.

 - First, you need to go to your Bank accounts.

 - Then select the required bank account from the list of bank accounts.